gigiigig/blog/tlp-step-by-step/implicits-resolution.md

 is the way polymorphism is implemented in Haskell, there is a lot of material about it and I suggest to spent some time understanding it properly..

-##Implicit Recursion
+## Multi-step Resolution

-Another important aspect about implicits is that the resolution doesn't stop at the first level, we can have functions that take implicit parameters that are resolved through other functions that take implicit parameters themselves and so on, until the resolution goes to a stable value, this is also a very good way to kill the compiler!
+Another important aspect about implicits is that the resolution doesn't stop at the first level, we can have implicits that are generated taking implicit parameters themselves, and this can go on until the compiler find a stable implicit value,
+this is a very good way to kill the compiler!

 ```
   trait Printer[T] {